mainmatter/mainmatter.com/src/posts/2022-09-18-simplabs-becomes-mainmatter.md

 projects, a realization that every engineer will have in some form or another during their career.
-The _"labs"_ suffix didn't really mean much at all and I picked it mostly because it was kind of fashionable at the time (like leaving out vocals was a few years before – anyone remember [twttr.com](http://twttr.com)?)
+The _"labs"_ suffix didn't really mean much at all and I picked it mostly because it was kind of fashionable at the time (like leaving out vowels was a few years before – anyone remember [twttr.com](http://twttr.com)?)
 There were always problems with the name however, the main one being that a lot of people misunderstood the name as "simple labs" which is the opposite of what I wanted to express – achieving